aryan-prog/aryan-prog/README.md

 - How to reach me: seth.aryan605@gmail.com

-- All of my projects are available at [aryan-prog.github.io/google-portfolio/](aryan-prog.github.io/google-portfolio/)
+- All of my projects are available at [Personal Portfolio Website](https://aryan-seth-28.netlify.app/)

 </td><td valign="top" width="50%">